 You can submit a Complaint Form through MyOIA, or you can download the form and email or post it to us (if you post it to us, please keep proof of posting).
 Please submit your Complaint Form to us as soon as you can, and make sure you are submitting it within the 12-month deadline.

 If your complaint is about industrial (strike) action by staff at your provider in 2019/20, please use our Strike Action Complaint Form.
+You may find it helpful to read the information we have published for students before you submit a complaint.

 If you are a student at GSM London and you have a complaint you may be able to complain to us.
 Please fill in our complaint form so that we can decide whether we can help you.
 Please also see our FAQ for more information.